ray-mak/translatable/README.md

 Third commit - added a translation API using openAI.

 Fourth commit - Show transcription and translation in the output container after translation.
 Also added loading spinners for when the user is recording and when message is translating

+Fifth commit - Added list of language and language search function for the dropdown.